 Keeping rats out of your garage

 Here are a few methods that you can implement to keep rats out of your garage.
-These methods will help minimize the risk of infestation occurring in your garage in the first place.
+These methods will help minimize the risk of an infestation occurring in your garage in the first place.

 - Avoid storing food or still water.
 It’s important that there isn’t anything in your garage that will attract rats.
 They have the capability of smelling food no matter how well you package it.

 - Clean your garage.
 Ensure that your garage is well swept and there aren’t any obstructions that can be used by small animals for shelter.

 - Check for holes and entry-points rats can use to enter homes.
 If you have rats in your garage, then be sure they used holes.
 Regularly look around and make sure there aren’t new holes.
 Also, fill out old holes, but after you are certain that you don’t have any rats.
-In case you have rats, and you seal off the holes, it will only make the situations worse.
+In case you have rats, and you seal off the holes, it will only make the situation worse.
 The rats will lack an exit point and might die in between the walls.
 You don’t want decomposing carcasses in hidden places.

 - Check the attic.
 A lot of rat infestations start in the attic.
 Ensure that you trim any overhanging branches that are close to your roof.
 Rats use these as pathways into your attic.

 - Hire a Rat Exterminator.
 This is perhaps the most effective method you could use to get rid of rats in your attic.
 A professional pest control expert has the necessary skills, equipment and knowledge to get rid of rats out of your garage for good